 Are fidget toys allowed in schools?

 Policies vary, but fidgets are increasingly welcomed in UK classrooms, particularly for children with additional needs.
-Many schools allow quiet fidgets like putty, tangles, and gel balls but restrict noisy ones.
+Many schools allow quiet fidgets like Scrunchems squishies and gel balls, but restrict noisy ones.
 If you’re unsure, speak to your child’s class teacher or SENCO before sending one in.

 What’s the difference between a fidget toy and a sensory toy?